14,600 MTD plastic waste collected in Mumbai in 2024, a 33 per cent jump from last year

-The report also found that 50 percent of the Bulk Waste Generators (BWG) societies in Mumbai did not process their wet waste at source in the previous year.
+The report also found that 50 per cent of the Bulk Waste Generators (BWG) societies in Mumbai did not process their wet waste at source in the previous year.

 The report reveals that the highest per capita/day waste in 2022, weighing 0.90 kg, 0.84 kg, and 0.76 kg, respectively, was collected from Mumbai corporation's A ward, which covers Churchgate, Colaba, and Navy Nagar; B ward, which covers Masjid Bunder, Mohd Ali Road, Dongri, and Bhendi Bazaar; and H/West ward, which covers western areas Bandra, Khar, and Santacruz.